Detail infra-red reflectogram mosaic of the Virgin of the Rocks, by Leonardo da Vinci and collaborators,

 newsletter containing news, reviews and bibliographies, copies of which are available here.
 Suggestions of material, such as forthcoming conferences, symposia and other events, exhibitions, publications and so on, that would be of interest to members of the Society for inclusion in this Newsletter should be sent to: Matthew Landrus, Leonardo da Vinci Society Newsletter, Wolfson College, Oxford, OX2 6UD, United Kingdom; tel +(44) (0)7530 942043; email: matthew.landrushistory.ox.ac.uk. ^

-The 2014 AGM will be on Friday, 9 May at 5:30 pm at the Kenneth Clark Lecture Theatre, Courtauld Institute of Art, Somerset House.
+The 2014 AGM was on Friday, 9 May at 5:30 pm at the Kenneth Clark Lecture Theatre, Courtauld Institute of Art, Somerset House.

-At 6 pm, Dr Ashok Roy (National Gallery) will discuss:
+At 6 pm, Dr Ashok Roy (National Gallery) discussed:

 In comparison with other great painters of the European tradition, our understanding of Leonardo da Vinci's technical practices for his easel paintings has advanced quite slowly in the 20th and 21st centuries.
 This is partly because of the rarity of his autograph works, their often unfinished nature, and the relative infrequency of conservation treatments of Leonardo's paintings and, therefore, a lack of opportunity for accompanying scientific study under favourable conditions.
 The full-scale conservation treatments of the Virgin of the Rocks in London (at the National Gallery between 2009–11) and the Virgin and Child with St Anne (at the Musée du Louvre, carried out at Centre de Recherche et de Restauration des Musées de France [C2RMF] between 2010–2012), both of which involved comprehensive technical study in support of conservation, have changed the state of this knowledge decisively.
 At the same time further recent studies of Leonardo's painted work by technical experts around the world have intensified and the results of these investigations, many of which have now appeared in print, have contributed significantly to a more integrated and scientifically-grounded view of Leonardo as a practitioner.
 This talk will deal with recent developments and newer assessments of Leonardo's technical procedures.